-Aside from Applicant's uncorroborated statements, there is no documentary evidence that Applicant paid, arranged to pay, settled, compromised, or otherwise resolved any of the delinquent SOR accounts.
+Aside from Applicant's uncorroborated statements, there is no documentary evidence that Applicant paid, arranged to pay, settled, compromised, or otherwise resolved any of the SOR debts.
 He did not describe financial counseling.
-The record lacks corroborating or substantiating documentation and detailed explanations of the causes for his financial problems and other mitigating information.
+The record lacks corroborating or substantiating documentation and detailed explanations of the causes for his financial problems, reasons for lack of significant financial progress, and other mitigating information.
 The FORM noted that Applicant had 30 days from the receipt of the FORM "in which to submit a documentary response setting forth objections, rebuttal, extenuation, mitigation, or explanation, as appropriate.
 If you do not file any objections or submit any additional information . . . your case will be assigned to an Administrative Judge for a determination based solely" on the evidence set forth in this FORM.
-(FORM at 2)
+(FORM at 3)